clintmadeit/Clint-Tools/docs/benchmarking.md

 # Description
-This document describes how to use Stargate DAW as a benchmark for highly optimized, multithreaded audio DSP code written in C.  Specifically, this procedure is for Linux, it would be possible on Windows, but not trivially easy to do from the installed artifacts in the Windows installer.
+This document describes how to use Clint Tools DAW as a benchmark for highly optimized, multithreaded audio DSP code written in C.  Specifically, this procedure is for Linux, it would be possible on Windows, but not trivially easy to do from the installed artifacts in the Windows installer.

 # Overview
-The Stargate UI is a PyQt5/6 application that controls the engine subprocess that is written in C, by invoking the engine CLI and communicating over UDP sockets on localhost.
+The Clint Tools UI is a PyQt5/6 application that controls the engine subprocess that is written in C, by invoking the engine CLI and communicating over UDP sockets on localhost.